-The benefit of pursuing a Master of Science in Logistics and Supply Chain Management (MSLSCM), is getting familiar with the responsibilities of these roles, learning to master the analytical skills needed, getting hands-on experience with a wide range of logistics technology, and developing essential market knowledge.
+The benefit of pursuing a Master of Science in Logistics and Supply Chain Management (MSLSCM), is getting familiar with the responsibilities of these roles, learning to master the analytical skills needed, getting hands-on experience with a wide range of logistics technology, including emerging tools in artificial intelligence and automation, and developing essential market knowledge.

 Here are just some of the roles an MSLSCM can prepare you for: